KacperObara/CoDZombies-H3VR/Assets/CODZombies/README.md

 ## Changelog

+### 1.1.0
+- Max ammo power up fixed, it should refill ammo properly.
+- Max ammo got updated too, now it will also refill ammo in the weapons in hand and in quickbelt slots.
+- Purged the dependency for MMHOOK, because it's pain for map making, I finally switched to Harmony.

 ### 1.0.4
 - Weapon pools support.
 Player can now choose between 2 sets of weapons that will spawn in shops and in the mystery box